MRT Line 3 (Metro Manila): Rehabilitation

 Following the termination of the maintenance contract with Busan Universal Rail, Inc., the DOTr announced on November 29, 2017, that a government-to-government agreement between the Philippines and Japan would be signed by the end of that year, paving the way for Sumitomo Corporation to return as the maintenance provider.
 The project, partly funded by a loan from the Japan International Cooperation Agency, was approved by the Investment Coordination Committee (ICC) board of the National Economic and Development Authority (NEDA) on August 17, 2018.
 It intended to rehabilitate and upgrade the existing systems and trains, for the line to return to its original high-grade design.

 On November 8, 2018, the Philippine and Japanese governments signed the loan agreement for the line's rehabilitation after both governments exchanged notes the previous day.
 The rehabilitation and maintenance contract was signed by the DOTr and Sumitomo on December 28.
-The project was initially slated to start by January 2019, but the delayed implementation of the national budget for 2019 caused delays, as around four billion pesos would be sourced from the government.
+Originally scheduled to start in January 2019, delays in the implementation of the national budget for the 2019 fiscal year caused consequent delays, as around four billion pesos would be sourced from the government.

 On May 1, 2019, Sumitomo Corporation, Mitsubishi Heavy Industries Engineering (MHIENG), and TES Philippines assumed the role as maintenance provider for the MRT Line 3, beginning a rigorous rehabilitation process.
 Under the 43-month contract, rehabilitation works were to be done within 26 months.
 It covers the overhaul of all MRTC Class 3000 vehicles, (Note: The overhauls were carried out during most of the entire duration of the contract (originally 43 months) and not the initial 26-month rehabilitation period.) repairs on the escalators and elevators, rail replacement, upgrades on the signaling and communication systems, power supply, overhead systems, maintenance and station equipment.
 After the rehabilitation, a 17-month maintenance contract would be undertaken by the Japanese firms.
-The contract was originally slated to end by December 31, 2022, but was moved to May 31, 2023.
+The contract, originally scheduled to end by December 31, 2022, was extended to May 31, 2023.